edthedev/edthedev.github.io/resume/index.md

 *Interesting coursework:*

-- Wrote a binary program capable of detecting a specific manufacturing fault in a computer chip.
+- Wrote a binary program (in ones and zeroes) capable of detecting a specific manufacturing fault in a computer chip.
 - Wrote a research paper on the economics of the funding of the Mozilla Foundation.
 - Wrote several statistical gene analysis programs in Perl.
 - Designed and simulated a pipelined computer processor for MIPS assembler.